Google to introduce measures to curb online financial scams in UK

-June 29 (Reuters) - Alphabet Inc's Google (GOOGL.O) on Wednesday announced measures to clamp down on financial fraud on its platform in Britain, saying it will require all financial services to be verified by the regulator before they are allowed to advertise.
+(Reuters) - Alphabet Inc’s Google on Wednesday announced measures to clamp down on financial fraud on its platform in Britain, saying it will require all financial services to be verified by the regulator before they are allowed to advertise.

 Google said in a blog post it will begin enforcing the new policy, which follows calls from the Financial Conduct Authority for the U.S. tech giant to vet paid promotions, from Sept.
 6.